According to the American Migraine Foundation, migraine affects 39 million adults and children in the United States.

 Here are some best practices for preventing chronic migraine:

 - Keep a diary of known triggers.
 Creating a headache diary is an important step in being able to identify and avoid your migraine triggers.
 Consider trying a migraine app for tracking migraine triggers and patterns.

-- Consider alternative therapies.
-Alternative treatment options for migraine, such as acupuncture or acupressure, may provide additional symptom relief.
+- Consider complementary therapies.
+Complementary treatment options for migraine, such as acupuncture or acupressure, may provide additional symptom relief.

 - Practice good sleep hygiene.
 Poor sleep is one of the most common triggers for migraine, so practicing good sleep hygiene plays a crucial role in migraine prevention.

 - Engage in regular exercise.
 Research has shown that gentle exercise practices, such as yoga, may help reduce the frequency and severity of chronic migraine.

 - Prioritize relaxation.
 Stress is another known trigger for people with recurrent migraine attacks, so stress management skills are an important tool for prevention.

 - Treat migraine attacks as soon as possible.
 Migraine prophylaxis doesn’t mean that you’ll never have another migraine, so it’s important to keep emergency medication on hand for when migraine attacks inevitably develop.